racheldotey/uvmcomputes-docs/README.md

 The fastest way to test out UVMComputes is by following the Getting Started tutorial in the [/demo/README.md](demo) directory.

+##  Report a bug or issue ##

+If you have uncovered a problem please take a minute to [report it here](https://github.com/racheldotey/uvmcomputes-docs/issues/new) so we can continue improving the application.

+Please include the following information - What happened?
+What was supposed to happen?
+What device, and browser were you using.
+Check the developer console, and attatch screenshots if you can.

+Providing as much detail as possible about what you we're doing when the bug occurred is greatly appreciated by the developer who will be debugging the problem.
+Thank you in advance!

+##  Feedback ##

+We are always open to your [feedback](https://github.com/racheldotey/uvmcomputes-docs/issues).

 ## Who is behind this project? ##

   UVM Computer Science professor Josh Bongard is the research lead and can be reached at jbongard@uvm.edu.